eras/mxrxtx/README.md

 # Usage
 ## Setting up
-Run the initial setup with `mxrxtx --setup`.
+Run the initial setup with `mxrxtx setup`.
 You may provide an alternative config file with `--config`; otherwise config file location relevant to your system is used.